Saltar al contenido principal

 Tenga en cuenta que\[\left[ \begin{array}{rrr} 0 & 1 & 0 \\ 0 & 0 & 1 \end{array} \right] \left[ \begin{array}{c} 1 \\ 1 \\ 0 \end{array} \right] =\left[ \begin{array}{c} 1 \\ 0 \end{array} \right]\nonumber \]\[\left[ \begin{array}{rrr} 0 & 1 & 0 \\ 0 & 0 & 1 \end{array} \right] \left[ \begin{array}{c} 0 \\ 0 \\ 1 \end{array} \right] =\left[ \begin{array}{c} 0 \\ 1 \end{array} \right] \nonumber \] así la restricción a\(V\) de la multiplicación matricial por esta matriz rinde\(T^{-1}.\)

-This page titled 5.7: El núcleo y la imagen de un mapa lineal is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Ken Kuttler (Lyryx) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.7: El núcleo y la imagen de un mapa lineal is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Ken Kuttler (Lyryx) via source content that was edited to the style and standards of the LibreTexts platform.